-I started thinking about writing this article when a couple I know was approached about working at a prominent Christian organization.
-They expressed appreciation of how much good is done by this organization.
+I started thinking about writing about dysfunctional churches when a couple I know was approached about working at a prominent Christian organization.
+They expressed appreciation for how much good is done by this organization.

 Yet, they were not interested because they knew people who worked there.
 And although everyone who worked there would readily say God was doing great things, they also used two phrases regularly: “we’re miserable” and “around here, you just keep your head down and do your job.”